 If you cover a cake with Vegan Royal Icing, it needs to be softer than the hard set icing used for piping or covering cookies.

 The addition of 2 teaspoons of liquid glucose will produce an icing that will cover a cake beautifully and set but not be too hard to cut or eat.

 - Mix the powdered sugar with the water until smooth

-- If you require a less stiff icing add more water a teaspoon until your desired consistency.
+- If you require less stiff icing, add more water a teaspoon until your desired consistency.

-- If you need colored icing, use gel paste colors as they will not alter the icing’s consistency.
+- If you need colored icing, use gel paste colors so the icing’s consistency is not altered.

 If you don’t want to use corn syrup, you can replace it with golden syrup.
 The only problem is that it is amber in color and may discolor white icing.